Michael Eriksson

 1. Be aware of the possibility of differences of this kind, and make judgments based on rational criteria—not “the majority rules”.

 2. If you realize that you are a victim, do not be content with blaming the other party.
-Even if its members are capital idiots (which may or may not be the case), doing so will accomplish nothing.
-Instead try to adapt: A tall dancer who is aware that height is an issue can learn to compensate.
+Even if its members are capital idiots (which might or might not be the case), doing so will accomplish nothing.
+Instead try to adapt: A Tall Dancer who is aware that height is an issue can learn to compensate.
 (Which is not to say that one should fold over and accept any kind of idiocy; however, taking too firm a stand will often lead to an uprootinge.
 Beware that the stronger the idiocy, the stronger the wind.)

-3. Communicating that a tall dancer situation is underway can be a good idea with sufficiently open minded people; however, most people are not open minded, and I suspect a high risk of backfire: “Not only is he incompetent, but he makes excuses too.”
+3. Communicating that a Tall Dancer situation is underway can be a good idea with the sufficiently open-minded; however, most are not open minded, and I suspect a high risk of backfire: “Not only is he incompetent, but he makes excuses too.”

-5. Try to detect situations where you continually land in a tall dancer position.
-In my case, e.g., examples include introverts vs. extroverts, highly intelligent people vs. people of average intelligence, people interested in content vs. people fascinated by covers, long-term thinkers vs. here-and-now people, communicators vs bonders/small talkers, ...
+5. Try to detect situations where you continually land in a Tall Dancer position.
+In my case, e.g., examples include introverts vs. extraverts, the highly intelligent vs. those of average intelligence, those interested in content vs. those fascinated by covers, long-term thinkers vs. here-and-now persons, communicators vs. bonders/small talkers, ...

-7. Think of different groups (e.g. introverts/extroverts, engineers/business people, men/women) in the same way as e.g. British/Germans or Canadians/Japanese (or similar): There is a plethora of guides to help with business dealings with foreigners, including customs, etiquette, whatnot—the lack of similar books for different groups within the same country severely understates the differences.
+7. Think of different groups (e.g. introverts/extraverts, engineers/business graduates, men/women) in the same way as e.g. British/Germans or Canadians/Japanese (or similar): There is a plethora of guides to help with business dealings with foreigners, including customs, etiquette, whatnot—the lack of similar books for different groups within the same country severely understates the differences.